My Dog Ate Laffy Taffy Will He Get Sick?

 Your dog may develop these symptoms if he eats several Laffy Taffy candy wrappers:

 If your dog is showing any of these symptoms, then it’s time to call the vet.
-This is a life-threatening medical emergency.
+This could be a life-threatening medical emergency.
 Your dog needs medical treatment now.

-In some cases, dogs will require emergency surgery to clear an intestinal blockage.
+In some cases, dogs will require emergency surgery to remove an intestinal blockage.
 With prompt medical care, most dogs will go on to make a full recovery after the surgery.

 To keep this from happening in the future, be sure to keep Laffy Taffy and other candies out of your dog’s reach.
 For dogs that are very resourceful, it may be necessary to store candy in a locked cupboard that’s too high for him to reach!